ipasir2/ipasir2/README.md

 Solver authors who wish to implement only the core set of IPASIR functions, or who find it too complicated to implement some of the extended IPASIR functions, can now use a stub implementation that returns IPASIR2_E_UNSUPPORTED to elegantly notify applications of the lack of an implementation.
 Another common use case is covered by IPASIR2_E_INVALID_STATE, which is returned whenever a function is not applicable in the current state of the IPASIR state machine, for example when trying to access a model in UNSAT state.

-The introdution of error codes seems to give up backwards compatibility.
+With the introdution of error codes IPASIR-2 gives up backwards compatibility.
 This means the header name changed to ipasir2.h, the function names are now prefixed with ipasir2_, and wrappers are provided for both ipasir1 applications ans ipasir1 solvers.

 ## Configuration Interface